kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 The problem is as general as load-balancing.
 You wouldn't want to write a load balancer yourself.
 That's why I included [haproxy](http://www.haproxy.org/) as a docker container and let this container do the load-balancing work for the 3 database containers.

 Just as well I could have used [MaxScale](https://mariadb.com/resources/blog/mariadb-maxscale-22-introducing-failover-switchover-and-automatic-rejoin) for this purpose, and indeed I have experimented with it in times when it was not yet mature.
 It's time to switch, I guess, so I will have a 2nd look soon, because in addition to load balancing, MaxScale has some more features, one of them being automatic failover.
 And this is something you definitely want to have if you can get it.
+And of course there are alternatives, too, like [Master High Availability Manager](https://www.percona.com/blog/2016/09/02/mha-quickstart-guide/).

 Adding a stopwatch
 ----------